RobotLearning/traj-gen-and-tracking/README.md

 Matlab Notes:

-- Does wILC work better with the new dmp?
 - Make MATLAB experiments for generalization: regression, convex hull learning.
   Are the weights necessary for generalization?
 - Merge Guilherme's PMP idea with this folder.